Comprehensive Geriatric Assessment Case Studies in Asia

 Results

-• Better identification of previously unmet care needs
+• Better identification of previously unmet care needs through systematic screening

-• Established framework for community-based geriatric care
+• Established framework for community-based geriatric care coordination

 Research Source